 Go Nuts at PulpFest’s New Gaming Track

-be a gaming track.
-Many of the themes found in the world
+track.
+Many of the themes found in the world of modern

-role-playing games and various board, card, and dice games.
+games and various board, card, and dice games.

 We’ll have a room featuring eight tables for new or experienced

 players.
 A number of local gaming groups will be running

-RPGs dealing with weird tales, ancient ruins, and
+RPGs dealing with weird tales, ancient ruins, and murder

-at 10 AM on both Friday and Saturday and last until 10
+AM on both Friday and Saturday and last until 10 PM

 and continue until the end of the convention.
 All games will

-Hyatt Regency.
+of the Hyatt Regency.
 The only requirements to play games

 at PulpFest 2015 are a PulpFest membership, your imagination,

 and a desire to have a good time.
-So if you enjoy pulps and you enjoy games,
+So if you enjoy pulps and